 Value Added Tax (VAT) Consulting & Registration with Tax Authority – Ministry of Finance, UAE

-The UAE Ministry of Finance has released the information on the new tax in UAE, which will be applied starting from January 2018.
-The below question and answer section gives a brief overview that provides a practical guidance on VAT and explains how it applies.
+UAE Ministry of Finance has released the information on newly introduced Value Added Tax in UAE, which will be applied starting from January 2018.
+Businesses can register for VAT from September 2017.

 - VAT perspective structuring (consists of contract and transaction review; schemes for supply chain optimization)